colbyj/bride-of-frankensystem/docs/framework/database_layer.rst

 Switching from SQLite to PostgreSQL
 -----------------------------------

 For development, SQLite is built in and requires nothing.
-For production with many concurrent participants, PostgreSQL is the typical choice — it handles concurrent writers cleanly where SQLite serialises them.
+For production with many concurrent participants, PostgreSQL is an option — it handles concurrent writers cleanly where SQLite serialises them.

 The only change is the connection string in ``config.toml``: